ParaFraser/TAG/README.md

 ## Essential Client (recommended)
 This mod is compatible with Essential Client (recommended for up to 8 players).
 Download the [installer](https://essential.gg/en) and follow the prompts to add a 1.21.4 Essential instance to the default launcher (any other version of Minecraft will not work).
 You can also download the [Essential container mod](https://modrinth.com/mod/essential/versions?g=1.21.4) directly from Modrinth and add it to a **Java Edition 1.21.4 Fabric** instance.
 ## Setting up the world
-Navigate to the latest release of TAG and download the zip file titled "TAG - Map".
+Navigate to the latest release of TAG and download the zip file titled "TAGvX.X_MAIN".
 Extract this folder and add it to your saves folder (for default launcher, this will likely be under _C:\Users[your namespace]\AppData\Roaming.minecraft\saves_).
 The game may prompt a warning when attempting to join the world due to the incorporation of experimental features in the map because of the included datapack.
 To proceed, just select "Yes" if its the first time loading the world, or "I know what I'm doing!" if you're rejoining an existing version of the world.
-Once loaded into the world, run the "/reload" command to reload the datapack.
+**Once loaded into the world, run the `/reload` command to reload the datapack.**
 ## Inviting friends to the world
 If using Essential Client, you can add other Minecraft accounts as friends in the social menu and invite them to your game through the Invite button in the game menu.
 This map also supports LAN connections and many other singleplayer world hosting methods such as Ngrok, however this is not a server file, so it will not work as one.
 ## Starting the game